Green Line (TRAX): Arena Station to Airport Station

 Leaving North Temple Bridge/Guadalupe the Green Line crosses back over the Union Pacific right-of-way and descends to North 600 West.
 Just after crossing North 600 West the tracks jog from the north side of North Temple Street to the median and then cross back under I-15.
 Just after crossing North 800 West it reaches Jackson/Euclid.
 Continuing west down the median of West North Temple Street, it crosses North 900 West and North 1000 West before reaching Fairpark at 1150 West.
 This station is located immediately south of the Utah State Fairpark (home of the annual Utah State Fair and other events).
 Just after Fairpark, the Green Line crosses back over the Jordan River and passes the Rocky Mountain Power facility on the south before reaching Power at 1500 West.

-From Power, the Green Line continues west down the median of West North Temple Street, crossing North Redwood Road, until it reaches the next to the last station on the line, 1940 W North Temple.
+From Power, the Green Line continues west down the median of West North Temple Street, crossing North Redwood Road, until it reaches the next to the last station on the line, 1940 West North Temple.
 From this station it crosses under I-215 and then continues down the median of Old Highway 186 as that road splits from West North Temple Street and heads southwest towards I-80.
 Just after crossing South 2400 West, the Green Line crosses to the north side of the road as Old Highway 186 continues southwest to I-80.
 The tracks continue on the north side of the I-80 right-of-way, crossing over the Surplus Canal, until Old Highway 186 curves north again just east of the I-80/Bangerter Highway (SR-154) interchange and then merges with Terminal Drive as that road heads northeast and then north to the Salt Lake City International Airport.
 The tracks parallel the east side of Terminal Drive until it reaches the Airport Station, which is located immediately south of Terminal One.
 There is direct access to the terminal from the north end of the platform.